 Use engaging, interactive teaching

-Since not all children are alike, we try to customize our activities and program
+Since not all children are alike, we tried to customize our activities and program

 Nurture analytical thought

 Most of children's interaction with technology revolves around videos, social media and games.
 But this is only scratching the surface.
-We show children how technology has changed daily life, how it's changed what is possible, and how they could some day be part of that change, too.
+We showed children how technology has changed daily life, how it's changed what is possible, and how they could some day be part of that change, too.

 ... and aiming at lasting change

 Lasting change, by helping children from challenging backgrounds embrace technology.

 For simple tasks, but also for tasks they never thought possible.
 To create, collaborate and communicate, to find and share information.
 To see technology as an indispensable tool.
 And to see how technology breaks down old barriers, opens new possibilities and can be a window to a different life.